University of Florida College of Veterinary Medicine

 The University of Florida College of Veterinary Medicine is the veterinary school of the University of Florida in Gainesville, Florida.
-The college only enrolls professional program D.V.M. students and graduate students pursuing M.S. or Ph.D. degrees.
-No undergraduates are enrolled in the college.

-Founded in 1976, it is one of six academic colleges and schools that compose the university's Academic Health Center.
-The college is located on the university's Gainesville, Florida campus.

-In FY 2021, the college generated $43.1 million from state funding and tuition, $22.8 million in research awards; $40.8 million from clinical services, $5.2 million from foundation/philanthropic gifts and $8.9 million in other funding.

 Academics

+The College of Veterinary Medicine received $15.6 million in annual research revenue in 2024.

 The College of Veterinary Medicine offers the Doctor of Veterinary Medicine degree on campus.
 As of 2021, the current DVM enrollment includes 455 students.
 Fifty one students attend the college on campus for the graduate programs for their masters or Doctor of Philosophy degrees.
 465 students are enrolled in the college's online masters program.

-Organization

-The college is organized into these units: